Henry Lowengard (he/his) is a programmer/developer residing in Kingston NY.

 HV Tech Meetup (on Favebook video)

-CreativesMX Interview by the late Elda Gentile.
+CreativesMX Interview on YouTube by the late Elda Gentile.

 TL;DR if your business is not involved with remediating effects, repairing infrastructure, resettling, evacuating, healing, or educating people because of the Climate Crisis, I probably won't want to work there.
 We in tech are uniquely positioned to work on technical AND cultural solutions to keep the life on Earth sustainable.